stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 }
 ```

-#### Culling
+### Generation

-To bound a particle system a creation timestamp is added to the particle class and an optional `lifetime` property is added to the particle system.

-Expired particles are then removed at the start of the `update` method:
+To bound a particle system an optional `lifetime` property is added and expired particles are removed at the start of the `update` method:

 ```java
 if(lifetime < Long.MAX_VALUE) {